Do Southern Phone Sell Mobile Broadband Plans?

-Can I keep my existing phone number if I love to Southern Phone?
+Can I keep my existing phone number if I move to Southern Phone?

-Some reviews are bad for Southern Phone online
+Some online reviews are bad for Southern Phone.

-Our trial experience of Southern Phone’s Australian based customer support is that they’re actually very good.
-It’s usually people who are unhappy with the service which leave some of the very bad reviews, they’re never removed and there is a little bit of interfering with customer review numbers in every industry – with telco being one of the biggest examples.
+Our trial experience of Southern Phone’s Australian-based customer support is that they’re actually very good.
+It’s usually people who are unhappy with the service that leave some of the very bad reviews; they’re never removed and there is a little bit of interfering with customer review numbers in every industry – with telco being one of the biggest examples.